differentpla-net/differentpla-net.github.io/_posts/2023/2023-03-19-expired-certificates-incident-review.md

 Gitea uses a Certificate resource, rather than an Ingress, because it has an SSH server, and needs its own load-balancer.

+It's also worth pointing out that Gitea _doesn't_ seem to reload the certificate when it's renewed.
+You'll need to restart it every 30-60 days or so.
+I tried sending it a HUP signal, but that just killed the pod.

 Similarly, ArgoCD uses an IngressRoute, rather than an Ingress -- I don't recall why, but it needed the same fix: delete the existing Secret resource and create a new Certificate resource.